Categories

 Step 9: Manage OneDrive for Business

-Once you have connected to Office 365 using PowerShell, you can also manage OneDrive for Business accounts.
-OneDrive for Business is a personal cloud storage service provided by Microsoft as part of Office 365.
+Once you have connected to My Office 24/7 using PowerShell, you can also manage OneDrive for Business accounts.
+OneDrive for Business is a personal cloud storage service provided by as part of My Office 24/7.
 With PowerShell, you can perform various management tasks on OneDrive for Business, such as creating, modifying, and deleting files and folders.

 To manage OneDrive for Business using PowerShell, you can use the following cmdlets: